-According to its initial investment strategy the Fund invested through its subsidiary in financial institutions (banks, and other companies) providing financial services that are located in Russia or other states of the CIS, and which were planning to undertake an initial public offering or a private placement of their shares in the next two to three years.
+According to its initial investment strategy the Fund invested through its subsidiary in financial institutions (banks, insurance companies, and other companies) providing financial services that are located in Russia or other states of the CIS, and which were planning to undertake an initial public offering or a private placement of their shares in the next two or three years.

-Investments in financial institutions may take the form unlisted equity and equity-related securities and other instruments of financial institutions.
-Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in, Russia or other states of the CIS.
+Investments in financial institutions may take the form of unlisted equity, equity-related securities or other instruments of financial institutions.
+Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in Russia or other states of the CIS.